hydpy-dev/hydpy/hydpy/docs/development.rst

 To support the frequent usage of doctests, one is allowed to use them at any section of the documentation, accepting possible redundancies with defined `conventional` unit tests.
+The module
-The module :mod:`~hydpy.tests.test_everything` searches for doctests in all Python modules and all `reStructuredText`_ files contained in the package hydpy and executes them.
+|test_everything| searches for doctests in all Python modules and
+all `reStructuredText`_ files contained in the package hydpy and executes them.

 Continuous Integration